 Instructions

-- Start by patting dry and trimming two skinless boneless chicken breasts.
-Then cube into about 1-inch pieces.
+- Start by trimming two skinless boneless chicken breasts, then cube it into about 1-inch pieces—pat dry with paper towels.

-- Shake excess coating off the chicken and add one piece at a time to the hot oil.
+- Add the chicken one piece at a time to the hot oil.
 You can be a perfectionist and half-turning them nicely for 8 to 10 minutes and repeat.
 OR put them all in and occasionally stir like lazy me for about 12-14 minutes.
 Be sure the internal temp gets to 165° by checking multiple pieces.
-Use 180° as your endpoint if using thighs.
+Use 185° as your endpoint if using thighs.

-- When the chicken is done, transfer to a bowl and decrease the heat to medium-low.
-Add the sauce and whisk continuously while boiling until well thickened 2-3 minutes.
+- When the chicken is done, transfer it to a bowl and decrease the heat to medium-low.
+Add the sauce and whisk continuously while boiling until well thickened, 2-3 minutes.

 Your Own Private Notes